How to use interactive LightMix?

 You can now see that lights are correctly listed and ready for use in LightMix:

 NOTE: The automatic method will also work with Cinema's standard lights and luminescent material (if applied to a plane and added manually into LightMix), and the automatic method will support light instances.
-Lastly, if you are experiencing an IR loop with Cinema's Sun tag, it's advised to remove it.
+Lastly, if you are experiencing a loop with Cinema's Sun tag during interactive rendering, it's advised to remove it.

 To set up LightMix manually: